How to Apply

 All grant cycles are open to the public.
 Please know that we are working continually to make our funding more responsive and accessible.
 We welcome feedback and suggestions.

-Past grant recipients are eligible to reapply as long as their grant term has expired and their final report has been submitted when we begin application review (not when we begin LOI review).
-For example, if you received a one-year grant in Fall 2021, you are eligible to apply again in Summer/Fall 2022, as long as you have submitted your final report by October 7 when we begin application reviews.
+Past grant recipients are eligible to reapply as long as their grant term will have expired by when funding will be issued and as long as their final report has been submitted when we begin application review (not when we begin LOI review).
+For example, if you received a one-year grant in Fall 2023, you are eligible to apply again in Summer/Fall 2024, as long as you have submitted your final report by the report due date.

 To be eligible for Ronald W. Naito MD Foundation funding, your organization must: